RADeveloping/LinkedUp/README.md

 The project is marketed towards students, in our case specifically BCIT students, who have difficulty expanding their network beyond their set and/or program.
 This application will allow student's to "link" and connect with other students on campus.

+This small project demonstrates:

+Read and write to firestore, a non-sql databaseUse of firebase authentication and creation of a users collection in firestore

+Custom login and sign up experience with the ability to upload profile photo.

+Customized user experience after login/signup

+Showing profiles of other users.

+Use of navbar in boostrap

+The ability for a user to edit their profile.

+The ability to direct message another matched user.

 ## Getting Started

 Simply register with an "@my.bcit.ca" email and start looking at potential connections to link up with.